StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 #### ViewHealthStateChangedEvent properties \(Synchronous\)

 The properties listed below return details of a `ViewHealthStateChangedEvent` in functions with synchronous execution.
-Note that the default parameter name is`event`, this can be modified if you choose.
+Note that the default parameter name is `event`, you can modify this if you choose.

 * `event.getTriggeredTimestamp` - returns the time  \(epoch in ms\) at which the state change occurred.
 * `event.getCauseId` - returns the UUID of the event that triggered the health state change.